GitMachines/BaseBox/README.md

 3. Specify Red Hat [(64 bit) if necessary]

-4. Give the VM at least the recommened memory size (Don't go overboard either)
+4. Give the VM at least the recommened memory size (At least 512MB)

 5. Select "Create a virtual hard drive now"